July 08, 2021 5 min read

 Advantages of Sateen

 • Silky smooth feel.
-Buttery, indulgent, irresistible: all words that describe sateen’s luxe feel.
-If you’re looking for bedding that will leave you begging to come home, nothing beats sateen duvet cover sets.
+Buttery, indulgent, and irresistible are all words that describe sateen’s luxe feel.
+If you’re looking for bedding that will leave you begging to come home, nothing beats our amazingly smooth cotton sateen duvet cover sets.

 • Warm and toasty.
 Since sateen is relatively heavy compared to super-lightweight materials like percale, it makes for warm, cozy bedding.
 It’s the ideal material for cool sleepers and those who just love to bundle themselves up at night.
 Spoiler: sateen woven sheets may make it harder than usual to get out of bed in the morning for this very reason.